pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/managing-application/defining-app-configuration/ecs.md

 If you're not familiar with ECS, you can get examples for those files from [here](../../../../examples/#ecs-applications).

+## Easier configuration by `pipectl init`

+You can generate an application config file easily and interactively by [`pipectl init`](../../command-line-tool.md#generating-an-application-config-apppipecdyaml).

 ## Quick sync

 By default, when the [pipeline](../../../configuration-reference/#ecs-application) was not specified, PipeCD triggers a quick sync deployment for the merged pull request.